2009-2010 Winter & Spring Festivals Journal

 THE MILK OF SORROW (d.
 Claudia Llosa)

 A young woman watches her mother die.
 The mother is singing a song about how terrorists abused her and her baby, the sorrow passed through her mother's milk to her daughter along with other horrors too terrible to mention in this review.
-The girl now lives with her uncle's family in a poor shanty town and in order to obtain the funds to bury her mother she goes to work as a domestic for a rich lady.
+The girl now lives with her uncle's family in a poor shanty town; and in order to obtain the funds to bury her mother she goes to work as a domestic for a rich lady.
 This exercise in miserablism is artfully, even beautifully shot with compositions making fine use of light and shadow.
 One has to admire the sad truths of the film, even though its slow pacing and the lead characters impassivity was ultimately hard to take.
 An interesting sidelight of the film was a recurrent theme of the regenerative quality of weddings in the impoverished village.
 As an exotic slice of a hard life, this was an interesting film...it just wasn't my cuppa'. ***

 GRANDPA IS DEAD (Ded Na Si Lolo) (d.
 Soxie H. Topacio)